-One of the methods of the wombat, setDirection, is unlike any of the others in that it has something inside of the parentheses.
+, is unlike any of the others in that it has something inside of the parentheses.
 As the name implies, this method lets us tell the wombat to face in a different direction.
-The thing inside of the parentheses, "int direction", is called a parameter and it allows us to give additional information to a method.
+The thing inside of the parentheses, "int dir", is called a parameter and it allows us to give additional information to a method.
 In this case, we have to tell the wombat what direction we want it to face and we are passing in that information as an integer value.
 Try calling setDirection a few times and pass it some different values to see what happens.

 At the end of the menu are two options in red that are not methods you can call.
 These are Inspect and Remove.
 The "remove" option does what one would expect, it takes the object out of the world.
 The "inspect" option lets you see all of the properties of a particular object.
-The figure below shows what we get if we select this option on our wombat.
+Figure 1.4 below shows what we get if we select this option on our wombat.
 Each property of the wombat is shown on a row.
-It includes the types of property, the name of the property, and the value of the property.
+It includes the type of the property, the name of the property, and the value of the property.
 Some properties also include the keyword private that we won't worry about yet.
-We can see from the figure that the wombat stores a direction as an int and it has a value of 0.
+We can see from the figure that the wombat stores a rotation as an int and it has a value of 0.
 The type int is short for integer and can represent information that is whole numbers.
-The wombat stores four other ints as well, leavesEaten, x, y, and rotation.
+The wombat stores three other ints as well, leavesEaten, x, and y.
 Below all of those we see two other properties called world and image.
 These are fairly self-explanatory and we will hold off on doing a full discussion of them until later.
 There are some other options in the Inspector that we will also ignore for the time being.